tdwg/website/conferences/2024/oral-presentations/index.md

 - Link to upload site will be sent in separate email (do not lose; do not distribute)
 - Slide and video format is widescreen (16:9)
 - Do not include material (particularly images) under copyright that is not yours to share.
 Provide attribution for all images including content belonging to the authors.
+- Presentations
-- Presentations are 10 minutes in length + time for questions/change to next speaker (15 min total)
+  - Symposium, democamp, and contributed oral talks are 10 minutes in length + time for questions/change to next speaker (15 min total)
   - Lightning talks are 5 minutes total and limited in slide number
+- No speaker view is provided at the podium.
+If you need notes to make your presentation, please bring them with you.
 - Want more inspiration?
 See [Your slides, your story, your attitude: Make your presentations work](https://www.youtube.com/watch?v=yi0OkL8y8Ac) on YouTube.
 - Contact [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org) with questions.